-- 15. All the above-mentioned ADP guidelines shall be read with the Budget Call Circular issued by the Finance Department to ensure greater integration of recurrent and development budget for a more focused approach towards service delivery. - 16.
-All provincial government departments are requested to indicate their proposed programs under ADP 2019-20 after thorough deliberations and get these countersigned by the Administrative Secretary accompanying one-page brief indicating vision of the sector, objectives and highlights of the strategic intervention.
-The proposals must also be cleared by the respective Ministers.

-- 17. While filling in the forms, the following instructions should be kept in view: - (i) Separate form should be used for each sector / sub-sector - (ii) Nomenclature of all development schemes as approved by the competent authority should be properly and correctly reflected - (iii) Lumping of development schemes into a programme should be avoided - (iv) Status of the developmental schemes should, be clearly spelt out
+- Energy: Punjab Spatial Strategy, 2047 identifies key areas for intervention that include energy conservation, energy efficiency, clean energy development, disaggregated systems development for supply of electricity and other key interventions. - 15.
+All the above-mentioned ADP guidelines shall be read with the Budget Call Circular for FY 2020-21 issued by the Finance Department to ensure greater integration of recurrent and development budget for a more focused approach towards service delivery. - 16.
+All provincial government departments are requested to indicate their proposed programs under ADP 2020-21 after thorough deliberations and get these countersigned by the Administrative Secretary accompanying one-page brief indicating vision of the sector, objectives and highlights of the strategic intervention.
+The proposals must also be cleared by the respective Ministers. - 17.
+While filling in the forms, the following instructions should be kept in view: - (i) Separate form should be used for each sector / sub-sector. - (ii) Nomenclature of all development schemes as approved by the competent authority should be properly and correctly reflected. - (iii) Lumping of development schemes into a programme should be avoided. - (iv) Status of the developmental schemes should, be clearly spelt out.